-Derrick Adkins is a 2019 Teach Plus New Mexico Teaching Policy Fellow.
-Derrick teaches 11th and 12th grade social studies at Mark Armijo Academy in Albuquerque, where he serves as head of the social studies department and liaison to school administration.
-Derrick supports new teachers as the on-site teacher mentor, and has created and coordinates an evening school program for students in need of additional support to graduate.
-Derrick holds a license in school administration and serves as administration support specialist at his school site.
-He graduated from the University of New Mexico with a BA in History and an MA in Secondary Education and is completing his master’s in Education Administration at Eastern New Mexico University.
+Derrick Adkins is a Teacher/Advisor at Siembra Siembra Leadership High School in Albuquerque, New Mexico where he serves as project teacher/advisor.
+Derrick is an accomplished level 3 teacher who supports new teachers as the On-Site Teacher Mentor.
+He created and coordinates an evening school program for students in need of additional support to graduate.
+Derrick currently holds a license in School Administration and serves as Administration Support Specialist at his school site.
+He graduated from the University of New Mexico with a BA in History and MA in Secondary Education and is currently completing his master’s program in Education Administration at Eastern New Mexico University.

 Victoria Fisk is a 2019 Teach Plus New Mexico Teaching Policy Fellow.
 Victoria is a social studies teacher at the New America School in Las Cruces, where she is the faculty advisor to student council and founder of the group’s hygiene drive benefiting Camp Hope residents.
 Victoria is active in the Military Spouse Caregiver Support Program, has participated in the 2016 Las Cruces Downtown Plaza Opening, and is a member of the anti-bullying coalition.
 She has been recognized as a Life Changer of the Year Finalist (2017), Charter School Teacher of the Year (2015), Engage New Mexico Educational Champion Award (2015), and Golden Apple Finalist (2014).
 Victoria holds a Bachelor's Degree in Social Studies with an emphasis on Latin American Studies and received her Masters in Curriculum and Education from New Mexico State University.